google/agi/getting-started.md

     <img src="../images/system_profiler/welcome.png" width="500px">

 4. The first thing to do is to select the Android device you want to capture on.
-If your device does not shows up in the "Device" list, you can refresh the device list by clicking on the reload arrow next to the drop-down menu.
+If your device does not show up in the "Device" list, you can refresh the device list by clicking on the reload arrow next to the drop-down menu.

     <img src="../images/system_profiler/capture-dialog.png" width="500px">